jefferyforbes/swe-solutions/bootcamp/wk1/day2/README.md

-This is a sample solution to the Day 2 assignment - add a unit test to test the Person class.
+This is a sample solution to the Day 2 assignment.

 The Person class has been documented using JSDoc.